Suddenly…it is the end of the pregnancy. How did it happen this quickly! Suddenly, Dad realizes that the trip to the hospital can be ANY minute now!

-When you are expecting a child, your partner will be getting her hospital bag ready.
-In there, will include everything she needs, both for the baby and her.
-But what about you?
-What does a Dad need in his ‘Dad hospital survival kit’?
-My recommendation is, instead of wedging your stuff into her hospital bag, take your own!
+Everything that Mom needs will be covered, both for the her, the Baby.
+But what about you, Dad?
+What do you need in your ‘Dad hospital survival kit’?
+My recommendation is, instead of wedging your stuff into Moms hospital bag, you should be like a boss and take your own!

-If you pack your own hospital bag, put it next to hers, and you are ready for the call.
+As soon as you pack your hospital bag, put it next to Moms, and you are ready for the call.